 In our recent work with the Infer team at Facebook (including Prof. Peter O'Hearn), we recently developed ISL, a compositional under-approximate program logic for bug catching.
 This work is published at CAV2020, and is based on the recent work of O'Hearn on under-approximate reasoning.
 In collaboration with Facebook, we are currently extending ISL with concurrency to facilitate bug catching tools for race detection, deadlock detection and so forth.

 I am also interested in developing program logics based on concurrent separation logic, particularly in a weakly consistent setting.
 Together with Vafeiadis, we are currently working on developing a general program logic that is parametric in the choice of memory model, with its semantic underpinning described by our POPL 2019 work.

 I have been fortunate enough to work with a number of excellent people.
 My past and current collaborators include:

-Andrea Cerone, Simon Colton, Michael Cook, Marko Doko, Sophia Drossopoulou, José Fragoso Santos, Philippa Gardner, Aquinas Hobor, Michalis Kokologiannakis, Ori Lahav, Matthew Parkinson, Lovro Rožić, Viktor Vafeadis, Jules Villard, Mark Wheelhouse, John Wickerson, Adam Wright and Shale Xiong.
+Josh Berdine, Andrea Cerone, Kyeongmin Cho, Simon Colton, Michael Cook, Hai Dang, Marko Doko, Derek Dreyer, Sophia Drossopoulou, José Fragoso Santos, Philippa Gardner, Aquinas Hobor, Jeehoon Kang, Ilya Kaysin, Michalis Kokologiannakis, Ori Lahav, Sung-Hwan Lee, Luc Maranget, Gil Neiger (Intel), Peter O'Hearn, Matthew Parkinson, Lovro Rožić, Viktor Vafeadis, Jules Villard, Mark Wheelhouse, John Wickerson, Adam Wright and Shale Xiong.